Beraunite

 Beraunite is an iron phosphate mineral.
 It was first described by August Breithaupt for an occurrence in Beraun currently in the Czech Republic.
 Beraunite occurs as a secondary mineral in iron ore deposits, and as an alteration product of primary phosphate minerals in granite pegmatites.

 Beraunite crystallizes in the monoclinic crystal system with point group 2/m.
-Beraunite’s formula is Fe2+ Fe3+5(OH)5(PO4)4·4H2O.
+Beraunite's formula is Fe2+ Fe3+5(OH)5(PO4)4·4H2O.
 Aluminium and zinc may substitute in the structure.

 Occurrence

 Beraunite occurs as a secondary mineral in iron ore deposits and as an alteration product of primary phosphates minerals in granite pegmatites.
-It is found as an alteration product of triphylite at the Big Chief and Hesnard mines, Keystone, Pennington County, South Dakota, New Hampshire.
-Also, it is found in Arkansas, New Jersey and Pennsylvania in the United States.
-In addition to those places, it is found in Ireland, Germany, and the Czech Republic.
+It is found as an alteration product of triphylite at the Big Chief and Hesnard mines, Keystone, Pennington County, South Dakota, New Hampshire, in Arkansas, New Jersey and Pennsylvania in the United States.
+It is also found in Ireland, Germany, and the Czech Republic.

 Structure

 It occurs as fibrous greenish-black to brown nodules.
 The chemical analysis of beraunite often show small and irrational amounts of ferrous iron.
 The chain segments in Beraunite are one and two octahedral in length.
 Beraunite has two different types which are Zn-rich and Al-rich Beraunites, those two types have variations in data between those taken by Krsano in the X-ray powder diffraction experiment and those in the literature.

 Phosphate minerals have special characteristics about their chemical composition.
 The polyatomic complex of iron-oxygen octahedral face is sharing triplets corner to four other octahedral in the arrangement of atoms of the basic iron phosphates like dufrenite, rockbridgeite, and Beraunite.
 This complex is linked together by the phosphate tetrahedra.